Simultaneous Decorrelation of Matrix Time Series: Numerical properties

 \subsection{Real data analysis}

 We now illustrate the proposed decorrelation method with a real data example.
 The data concerned is a 17$\times$6 matrix time series consisting of the logarithmic daily averages of the 6 air pollutant concentration readings (i.e. PM$_{2.5}$, PM$_{10}$, SO$_2$, NO$_2$, CO, O$_3$) from the 17 monitoring stations in Beijing and its surrounding areas (i.e. Tianjin and Hebei Province) in China.
-The sampling period used in this excise is January 1, 2015 -- December 31, 2016 for a total of $T=731$ days.
-Figure \ref{figure:data} displays the time series plot of the $17\times 6=102$ series after removing the seasonal means.
+The sampling period is January 1, 2015 -- December 31, 2016 for a total of $T=731$ days.
 The readings of different pollutants at different locations are crossly correlated.
-Figure \ref{figure:row} shows the cross correlogram of five randomly selected stations for PM$_{10}$, and Figure \ref{figure:col} displays the cross correlogram of all six pollutants for a station in Beijing.

-We first deduct seasonal mean of the $17\times 6$ matrix time series.
+We first remove the seasonal mean of the $17\times 6$ matrix time series.
 Setting $\tau_0=5$ in (\ref{est-2}), we apply the proposed bilinear transformation to discover the uncorrelated block structure.
-The finding is stable: with $5\le\tau_1\le 30$ in (\ref{a13}), the transformed matrix series admits $\wh n_c=4$ uncorrelated column blocks with sizes $3,1,1, 1$ respectively, and $\wh n_r=15$ uncorrelated row blocks with two blocks of size 2 and all the others of size 1.
+The finding is stable: with $5\le\tau_1\le 30$ in (\ref{a13}), the transformed matrix series admits $\wh n_c=4$ uncorrelated column blocks with sizes $3,1,1, 1$ respectively, and $\wh n_r=15$ uncorrelated row blocks with two blocks of size 2 and the rest of size 1.
+Overall there are $15\times 4$ blocks, among which there are 2 blocks of size $2\times 3$, 13 blocks of size $1\times 3$, 6 blocks of size $2\times 1$ and 39 blocks of size $1\times 1$.